ahmedhasandrlnd/People_Counter_App/WRITEUP.md

 # Project Write-Up

-The model I have used in my project is 'SSD_Modelnet_v2'.
+The model I have used in my project is 'SSD ModelNet V2'.
 This model was taken from website: http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz

 I converted the model to an Intermediate Representation with the following arguments: